hyperledger/identus-cloud-agent/docs/docusaurus/secrets/seed-generation.md

 The [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#user-content-From_mnemonic_to_seed)
 protocol can be utilized to generate a BIP32 master seed, offering a human-friendly approach to seed management.
-Instead of noting down a seemingly random hexadecimal string, users can simply write down their mnemonic phrase, making it more convenient to keep track of.
+Instead of noting down a seemingly random hexadecimal string, users can write down their mnemonic phrase, making it more convenient to keep track of them.

 By using BIP39, users have options to choose a mnemonic phrase length as well as a passphrase.
 There are many tools for generating a BIP39 seed including but not limited to: